How to pay $25 using the Zepbound Savings Card: The Ultimate Guide

 Alternative savings options

-Even without the Zepbound Savings Card, there are other medication options to explore that may help reduce the cost of your weight loss medication.
+Even without the Zepbound Savings Card, there are other options to explore that can help reduce the cost of Zepbound.

-The compounded version of Zepbound contains the same active ingredient, tirzepatide.
+Compounded tirzepatide has the same active ingredient as the brand-name prescription drug, Zepbound.
 Buy compounded tirzepatide by signing up for a NiceRx Weight Loss Program membership.
-A licensed provider will determine if this medication is appropriate for you.
+A licensed provider will determine if this prescription drug is appropriate for you.

 There are several alternative GLP-1 medications to consider.
 Speak with your healthcare professional to determine if any of these alternative options are appropriate for you: